Skip to Content

 Korean Chestnut Cookies

-One more thing which made me be in love with Korean Chestnut Cookies is the low amount of sweetener.
-Instead of mixing sugar into the dough, honey is used, with a small amount.
-It helps to keep the original taste of chestnut while still adding-in the pleasant fragrance and sweetness of honey, cinnamon, and other toppings.
+One more thing which made me be in love with Korean Chestnut Cookies is the low amount of sweetener used.
+Instead of mixing sugar into the dough, honey is used, and only a small amount is needed.
+This approach helps preserve the original taste of chestnut while still adding the pleasant fragrance and sweetness of honey, cinnamon, and other toppings.
 Let’s learn more about it and the making process below.

 Origins of Korean Chestnut Cookies

 Yul-ran (율란) is a type of traditional Korean treat known as suksilgwa.
-This is a confectionary crafted by cooking fruits and nuts, and then molding them into shapes that often resemble their original ingredients.
+This is a confectionery is crafted by cooking fruits and nuts, and then molding them into shapes that often resemble their original ingredients.
 Originally, this dessert, like French Chestnut Candies, was exclusively reserved for the elite and royalty during the Joseon dynasty (1392 to 1897).
-Nowadays, everyone can give it a try easily in every season.
-Chestnut cookie can perfectly go along with a cup of hot tea, coffee or chocolate.
+Nowadays, everyone can easily try it in any season.
+Chestnut cookies can perfectly accompany a cup of hot tea, coffee, or chocolate.

 Korean Chestnut Yulran